opendocsg/slw-judgments-backfill/2008_SGHC_186/report.md

 37     It is conceded by the defendant that “[o]n the face of Rule 5.1 of the2007 SIAC Rules, the interpretations advanced by [the plaintiff] and [the defendant] are both possible literal interpretations”.
 Rule 5.1 is not subsidiary legislation which would be interpreted purposively pursuant to s 9A of the Interpretation Act (Cap 1, Rev Ed 2002).
 However, it has been incorporated into the parties’ contract and commercial contracts such as the one in this case would be interpreted using a purposive approach (see, for example, the Court of Appeal’s decision in _Panwah Steel Pte Ltd v Koh_

-_Brothers Building & Civil Engineering Contractor Pte Ltd_ [2006] 4 SLR 571 at [29] and [31]).
+_Brothers Building & Civil Engineering Contractor Pte Ltd_ <span class="citation">[2006] 4 SLR 571</span> at [29] and [31]).
 As Rule 5.1 is also an institutional rule of the SIAC, interpreting Rule 5.1 using a purposive approach necessarily includes a consideration of how the Rule came into being, something akin to studying the legislative history of an Act of Parliament.

 38     Rule 5.1 of the 2007 SIAC Rules has its genesis in Rule 6 of the 1997 SIAC Rules (see [18] above), which were the Rules in operation when Contract 822 was signed.
 The words “unless the parties have agreed otherwise” in Rule 6 of the 1997 SIAC Rules encapsulate the supremacy of party autonomy.
 This means that the said Rule 6 set out the default position of a sole arbitrator only where the parties had not agreed on the number of arbitrators.
 Where the number of arbitrators was specified by the parties, there was no occasion to resort to the said Rule 6 at all.